 Overweight and obesity are associated with an increased incidence and poorer outcome.

 Patients typically present with post-menopausal vaginal bleeding and often have surgically curable disease.

 Diagnosis is confirmed by biopsy, or dilation and curettage; staging and histology is confirmed at surgery.

 Adjuvant vaginal brachytherapy or pelvic external beam radiotherapy can reduce local recurrence and improve progression-free survival, but does not improve survival in stages I and II disease.

-Chemotherapy is an option for patients with stages III and IV disease.
+Chemotherapy and chemoradiotherapy are options for patients with stages III and IV disease.
 The optimal role of chemotherapy in patients with recurrent disease or non-endometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma) is unclear and controversial.